esheldon/ngmix/README.md

 The api for fitting routines and "bootstrapping" code was rewritten for the ngmix version 2 release.
 This is a "breaking change", so if you have existing code that uses the ngmix version 1 apis you most likely will need to update it.
+You can also install version 1.3.8 to get the old api.

 The wiki has been updated to reflect the new usage patterns.